Seungmin-Cho/baekjoon/README.md

 # Baekjoon

-This repository is to save the solution file from baekjoon.
+This repository is to save the solution file from baekjoon